lbl-srg/obc/specification/source/sequenceDocumentation.rst

    ``TSupSetMin`` (:math:`=20^\circ`) and ``TSupSetMax`` (:math:`=30^\circ` adjustable)
    based on the output signal of the proportional controller..."

-Note that ``modelica-json`` removes the notice at the end of the sequence description if the ``controllerType`` is declared as ``final`` (because then, no other choice can be made).
+``modelica-json`` will remove the notice at the end of the sequence description if the ``controllerType`` is declared as ``final`` (because then, no other choice can be made).
 Through this mechanism, sections and images can be removed or enabled in the generated